MSFTserver/TipBot/README.md

         paytxfee=<Amount-to-always-pay-tx-fee>
         ```

+        1) NOTE: for `paytxfee` to actually work properly use the console or rpc command `settxfee number` number being the fee of course.

-        1) NOTE: if you are using a master node coin you also need to add these extra options into your wallets config file
+        2) NOTE: if you are using a master node coin you also need to add these extra options into your wallets config file

           ```
           staking=0